Sales Reports to the CMO

 The VP Structure

-Marketing Campaign Structure
+Campaign Team Structure

 The goal of your campaigns should be to deliver a coordinated message across multiple channels.
 This requires the people managing campaigns and creating the media to work closely together.
 Your company website, ads, emails, and app should present a consistent message and consistent brand imagery.

-Marketing Operations Structure
+Operations Team Structure

 This is the technical team that supports the campaigns team.
 The handle data services and automation, build the website, manage the CRM and perform analysis and competitive research.
 This team will almost function like a development team within the marketing department.